siteorigin/siteorigin-panels/readme.txt

 == Changelog ==

+= 2.16.4 - 19 February 2022 =
+* Full-Width Containers Using CSS: Restored normal functionality when Standard or Full-Width rows not present.
+* Full-Width Containers Using CSS: Resolved a collapse issue when the browser resolution equals the collapse value.

 = 2.16.3 - 14 February 2022 =
 * Fixed Background Images: Change to `scroll` on mobile devices.
 Resolves iOS bug.